 Daisy Prado is a communications professional, cultural strategist, and an intersectional community advocate championing women of color in San Francisco.
 As the Program Manager for the Department on the Status of Women, Daisy fiscally and programmatically managed the Department’s Gender-Based Violence Prevention and Intervention Grants Program to help improve the health and safety of women and girls in the City of San Francisco.
 Previously, she was the Public Affairs Officer for Planned Parenthood Northern California, serving as a key government relations liaison between elected officials and San Francisco’s diverse communities, while also advancing access to reproductive and sexual health resources.

 As a passionate advocate for community change and equity, Daisy has worked at multiple community-based organizations at the intersection of reproductive and environmental justice, and was appointed as a Commissioner for the City of San Francisco in 2021.

 In 2022 Daisy was named one of Next Gen Collective’s 30 Under 30, celebrating her years as a public servant and community advocate.

 Daisy is a proud first-generation college graduate and alum of the Walter Cronkite School of Journalism and Mass Communications at Arizona State University.

-Outside the office, Daisy enjoys exploring the beauty of the world, a good book and a little Netflix.
-Her travels have taken her to Puerto Rico, Dominican Republic, Costa Rica, Jamaica, France, Grand Cayman Islands, Greece, Italy, South Africa, England, Mexico and many cities around the United States.
-She currently resides in the San Francisco.
+Outside the office, Daisy enjoys exploring her city, a good book, and walk with her adopted terrier mix, Duke.
+She founded City Gurlz Hike, an urban hike series in San Francisco for all femmes, particularly women of color, to be in community outdoors and heal through nature.
+As an avid explorer her travels have taken her to the Bahamas, Puerto Rico, Dominican Republic, Costa Rica, Jamaica, France, Grand Cayman Islands, Greece, Italy, South Africa, United Kingdom, Mexico and many cities around the United States.
+She calls San Francisco home.